-Pathfinder is extremely proud of our expert and friendly staff.
-Most staff members come up through the ranks, having learned the "Pathfinder Way" from years as campers and junior counselors.
+Pathfinder is extremely proud of our experienced and friendly staff, and a 1:2 ratio - a counselor for every two boys at the camp.
+Staff tend to come up through the ranks at Pathfinder, having learned the "Pathfinder Way" from years as campers, CITs and junior counselors.

 Pathfinder directors and senior staff each have 15-30 years of experience at Pathfinder.
 Our front line counselors go through an extensive apprenticeship including professional outdoor certifications in medical care, lifesaving and paddling leadership.
 Their apprenticeship, plus their empathy - having been campers themselves - give our counselors the right perspective for helping Pathfinder campers get the most from the experience.
 The staff are uniquely able to caretake Pathfinder tradition, that 'Camp is for the kids,' and they have solid hard skills in the outdoors.

 All the training and support, plus years paddling the routes of Pathfinder's trip program, give our Trip Staff the experience they need to be great trip guides and role models for campers.
 The trip staff are simply the best that can be found anywhere in canoe country children's camping.

 Back on the island each season, Pathfinder alumni of all ages join the Alumni in Residence program, to return to Camp and make their mark once again, sharing our traditions with the next generation.
 And the In-Camp Staff, male and female, ages 17 to 70, complement Pathfinder's tripping program with a variety of activities and a lot of personal attention.

 Glenn started as a camper at Pathfinder in 1960, serving as a staff member and headman in the '70s, a parent through the '90s and 2000s, and a perennial volunteer supporter before joining in ownership in 1999.